Love Makes the World Go 'Round (1958 song)

 "Love Makes the World Go 'Round" is a popular music song written by Ollie Jones.
 The most popular version was recorded by Perry Como in 1958.
 He made two recordings that year, one on September 5 and one on September 16.
 The 45rpm single based on one of these was released by RCA Victor Records as catalog numbers 47-7353 (mono) and 61-7353 (stereo).
-It peaked at number 33 on the Billboard chart.
+It peaked at number 33 on the Billboard chart and number 14 in Canada.

 A United Kingdom release was made by RCA (78rpm, catalog number 1086), which reached number 6 on the UK Singles Chart and number 5 on the Belgium chart.
 A Japanese release in stereo was made by RCA (catalog number SX-1002).
 All of these were backed by "Mandolins in the Moonlight" on the flip side.

-British rockabilly trio, The Jets, reached number 21 in 1982 in the UK chart with their cover version.
+British rockabilly trio the Jets released their version in 1982 which reached number 21 on the UK Singles Chart.